fighting against forced labour and child labour

 6.0 Steps Taken to Prevent and Reduce Risks of Forced Labour and Child Labour

-In this section of the report, we outline the proactive measures we have taken during the financial year from March 1, 2024, to February 28, 2025, to prevent and mitigate the risk of forced labour and child labour in our operations and supply chains.
+In this section of the report, we outline the proactive measures we have taken during the financial year from March 1, 2025, to February 28, 2026, to prevent and mitigate the risk of forced labour and child labour in our operations and supply chains.

-6.1 Annual Report - Financial Reporting Year: March 1, 2024 - February 28, 2025
+6.1 Annual Report - Financial Reporting Year: March 1, 2025 - February 28, 2026

-Lopes Limited does not currently have policies and due diligence processes in place related to forced labour and/or child labour.
-We have started the process of identifying parts of its activities and supply chains that carry a risk of forced labour or child labour being used, but there are still gaps in our assessments.
+Lopes Limited does not currently have formal policies and due diligence processes in place related to forced labour and/or child labour.
+We have started the process of identifying parts of our activities and supply chains that may present a higher risk, but there are still gaps in our assessments.

-Currently, no remediation measures have been implemented.
+Currently, no remediation measures have been required or implemented.
 We have not identified any loss of income to vulnerable families resulting from measures taken to eliminate the use of forced labour or child labour in our activities and supply chains.

 7.0 Attestation